The page covers:

 made excellent use of the limited space.

 During his stay in Rome he published a book of engravings showing the finest coats of arms of the Popes; he then left the city for Turin where he was able to fully express his talent.
 You may wish to see Basilica di Superga, perhaps his masterpiece.

 This medieval church was redesigned in the XVIth century while its fašade is an XVIIIth century work; in origin it was dedicated to the Virgin Mary and to distinguish it from the others it was called S. Maria in Caterina, perhaps the name of the founder; over time the exact meaning of this reference was lost and the church ended by being dedicated to St. Catherine of the Wheel, after the instrument of her martyrdom (S. Caterina dei Funari is another church dedicated to this saint).

 The interior houses an inscription celebrating Giuseppe Vasi which was written by his son Mariano.
-There is a reference to Palermo (he was born in Corleone, a town near Palermo).
+There is a reference to Palermo (he was born at Corleone, a town near Palermo).
 He is described as an architect, sculptor, painter and then his work as etcher and writer of a guidebook is mentioned.
 Vasi was buried in S. Gregorio ai Quattro Capi.
 The image used as background for this page shows his coat of arms.